On Finding a Subset of Healthy Individuals from a Large Population: Proofs of the Main Results

 \subsection{Proof of Theorem \ref{Suff_K1Thm}: Sufficient Number of Observations, $K=1$ Case}

 At the heart of the proof of this theorem is the derivation of an upper bound on the average probability of error in finding $L$ inactive variables using the decoding scheme described in Section~\ref{sec_K1case}.
-In turn, the upper bound is obtained by characterizing the error exponents on the average probability of error \cite{Gallager_bk}.
+In turn, the upper bound is obtained by characterizing the error exponents on the average probability of error~\cite{Gallager_bk}.
 Without loss of generality, due to the symmetry in the model, we can assume that the RV $X_1$ is active.
 Given that $X_1$ is the active variable, the decoding algorithm will make an error if $P(\uy | \matX_1)$ falls within the last $L$ entries of the sorted array generated as described in the decoding scheme.
-Let $\mc{E} \triangleq \{ \text{error}| X_1\text{ is active}, \matX_1, \uy\}$.
+Let $\uy$ be the observed output, and let $\mc{E}$ denote the event that an error has occurred, when item $X_1$ is the active variable and $\matX_1$ is the first column of $\matX$.
+Further, let $\text{Pr}(\mc{E})$ be a shorthand for $\text{Pr}\{ \text{error}| X_1\text{ is active}, \matX_1, \uy\}$.
 The overall average probability of error, $P_e$, can be expressed as